Granny square: Construction

-Any granny square begins with a small loop of chain stitches.
+Any granny square begins with either a small loop of chain stitches, which will have a fixed diameter, or a "magic ring" slip knot, which can be pulled closed after crocheting into it.
 Basic granny squares alternate sets of double stitches and chain stitches.
 Variant patterns use different stitch types or produce other geometric shapes such as hexagons.
-In order to achieve a distinct angle at the corners the designer uses extra chain stitches.
+In order to achieve a distinct angle at the corners, the designer uses extra chain stitches.
 Subsequent rounds are added by wrapping multiple stitches around the existing chain stitches.
-Hundreds of variant motifs are in use and entire books have been devoted to granny square designs.
+Hundreds of variant motifs are in use, and entire books have been devoted to granny square designs.